tatsumoto-ren/tatsumoto-ren.github.io/blog/should-i-read-the-ajatt-site.md

 [the older version](https://web.archive.org/web/20080828035044/http://www.alljapaneseallthetime.com/blog/all-japanese-all-the-time-ajatt-how-to-learn-japanese-on-your-own-having-fun-and-to-fluency)
 which contains less junk.

-The latest available version of the AJATT site is a mess.
+The latest available version of the old AJATT blog is a mess.
-Although AJATT began as a free blog, the articles outside the table of contents are cluttered with ads for Khatzumoto's language learning products.
+Although AJATT began as a free blog, the articles outside the Table Of Contents are cluttered with ads for Khatzumoto's language learning products.
 They are frankly just useless junk of questionable quality.
 There are free (and libre) alternatives available.
-Therefore, reading only the table of contents should suffice.
+Therefore, reading only the Table Of Contents should suffice.